TheBoxyBear/charttools/docs/FileFormats/ini.md

 ## Available Tags

-There are *many* tags in existance, so listing them all in one place is rather difficult.
+There are *many* tags in existence, so listing them all in one place is rather difficult.
 Still, this should be a pretty good amount of them.
 Additionally, tags can be in any order in the song.ini, so you should *not* rely on the order of tags to determine what is what.

 ### Common Tags